TaraThankachan/TaraThankachan/README.md

 - Here are some of my recent projects:
-  * <a href="https://github.com/TaraThankachan/SBDL">Extract data from hive and release in kafka topics</a>
+  * <a href="https://github.com/TaraThankachan/SBDL">Extract data from hive , transform and publish in kafka topics</a>

 - 📫 How to reach me: <a href="https://www.linkedin.com/in/tara-thankchan-68933a187/">LinkedIn</a>